sbromberger/LightGraphs.jl/doc/operators.md

 ```
 Returns the (cartesian product)[https://en.wikipedia.org/wiki/Tensor_product_of_graphs] of `g` and `h`

-### crosspath
 ```
-crosspath(len, h)
+crosspath(len::Integer, g::Graph)
 ```

-Replicate h len times and connect each vertex with its copies in a path
+Replicate `len` times `h` and connect each vertex with its copies in a path